MohammadKani/awesome-chatgpt-prompts/README.md

 > If there's a perfect solution, I'll tip $200!
 Many thanks to these AI
 > whisperers:

-## Act as Architect Guide for Programmers
+## به عنوان Architect Guide for Programmers

 Contributed by: [@Aitrainee](https://github.com/Ai-trainee/GPT-Prompts-Hub)